A Complete Guide on What is Community Management?

 Exploring different types of communities

 Communities come in various forms, each with its own dynamics and engagement methods.
-Online communities may be centered around shared interests, professions, or lifestyles, and can be found on dedicated forums or within social media platforms.
-Exploring different types of communities is crucial for understanding where to focus community building efforts.
+Online communities may be centered around shared interests, professions, or lifestyles, and can be found on dedicated forums or within platforms.
+Exploring different types of communities is key for understanding where to focus community building efforts.

 Developing a community management strategy